DevCra4/Powershell_One_Liners/README.md

 Add-MerakiVPN

 This is a one liner that may or may not successfully create a Meraki VPN.
 Its worked more times than it hasn't.

+Install-Chrome

+This is a one liner that installs the newest version of the Chrome Web Broswer